Glucosamine: Adverse effects and drug interactions

 Glucosamine with or without chondroitin elevates the international normalized ratio (INR) in individuals who are taking the anticoagulant warfarin.
-It may also interfere with the effectiveness of chemotherapy for treating cancer.

 Adverse effects are mild and infrequent, including stomach upset, constipation, diarrhea, headache, and rash.

 Since glucosamine is usually derived from the shells of shellfish, it may be unsafe for those with shellfish allergy.
 Many manufacturers of glucosamine derived from shellfish include a warning that those with a seafood allergy should consult a healthcare professional before taking the product.
-Alternatively, non-shellfish-derived forms of glucosamine are available.

-Another concern has been that the extra glucosamine could contribute to incident diabetes by interfering with the normal regulation of the hexosamine biosynthesis pathway, but several investigations found no evidence that this occurs.
-Other studies conducted in lean or obese subjects concluded that oral glucosamine at standard doses does not affect insulin resistance.

 Biochemistry

-Glucosamine is naturally present in the shells of shellfish, animal bones, bone marrow, and fungi.
+Glucosamine is naturally present in the shells (exoskeletons) of shellfish, animal bones, bone marrow, and fungi.
 D-Glucosamine is made naturally in the form of glucosamine-6-phosphate, and is the biochemical precursor of all nitrogen-containing sugars.
 Specifically in humans, glucosamine-6-phosphate is synthesized from fructose 6-phosphate and glutamine by glutamine—fructose-6-phosphate transaminase as the first step of the hexosamine biosynthesis pathway.
 The end-product of this pathway is uridine diphosphate N-acetylglucosamine (UDP-GlcNAc), which is then used for making glycosaminoglycans, proteoglycans, and glycolipids.

 As the formation of glucosamine-6-phosphate is the first step for the synthesis of these products, glucosamine may be important in regulating their production; however, the way that the hexosamine biosynthesis pathway is actually regulated, and whether this could be involved in contributing to human disease remains unclear.

 Manufacturing

-Most glucosamine is manufactured by processing chitin from the shells of shellfish, including shrimp, lobsters, and crabs.
-To meet the demands of vegetarians and others with objections to shellfish, manufacturers have brought glucosamine products to market made using fungus Aspergillus niger and from fermenting corn.
+Most glucosamine is manufactured by processing chitin from the exoskeletons of shellfish, including shrimp, lobsters, and crabs.